smrafiz/shopbuilderwp/readme.txt

 == Description ==

-Finwave is an Responsive Finance and Business WordPress Theme.
+ShopBuilderWP is an Responsive Finance and Business WordPress Theme.

 == Changelog ==